el-axolotl/HackTheBox_Writeups/README.md

     - meterpreter > timestomp log.txt -v

-        - This command will change a file's MACE metadata to make it look like the file was created, accessed, created, and modified all at the same time
+        - This command will change a file's MACE metadata to make it look like the file was modified, accessed, created, and entry data all at the same time

     - meterpreter > timestomp log.txt -m "10/31/1999 11:11:11"